Replace your cloud storage.

 Your own gateway in front of OpenAI and Anthropic.
 One place to hold the API keys, one URL to point your agents at, audit logs you control.

-$ ryra add openclaw More in the bundled registry.
+$ ryra add openclaw More in the default registry.
 Browse them all →

 The registry is a folder of service.toml and quadlet files.
 Drop a definition in